I am very proud to launch these six women, whose courage and spirit knew no bounds!

 * Pearl Witherington (1914-2008), the amazing British SEO agent and and guerrilla leader who became an expert in guerrilla warfare and who was so effective that the Nazis put a price of one million francs on her head.
 Witherington was recommended for the Military Cross after the war, but was at the time – shockingly – considered ineligible because she was a woman.

-* Virginia Hall Goillot (1906-1982), the unbelievable brave American agent of the British Special Operations Executive (SEO) who despite having one leg only and thus using a wooden prosthetic, played a crucial part in D-Day.
+* Virginia Hall Goillot (1906-1982), the phenomenal brave American agent of the British Special Operations Executive (SEO) who despite having one leg only and thus using a wooden prosthetic, played a crucial part in D-Day.
 This ‘Madonna of the Mountains’ blew up bridges, learned to operate radio equipment and provided vital information, such as the location of ammunition and fuel depots, German troop movements and industrial production, to help France overthrow the Nazis.
 Hall later worked for the CIA and the techniques she developed 80 years ago to build up the French Resistance, still inform the agency’s missions today.

 * Odette Sansom (1912-1995), the incredibly courageous, French born Special Operations Executive (SOE) agent – and mother of three – who survived Ravensbrück concentration camp and the first woman awarded the George Cross